How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \paragraph{ESA WorldCover.} The ESA WorldCover global land cover product was designed to build on the lessons learned from the ESA GlobCover and ESA CCI Land Cover products described in the previous section.
 WorldCover provides a global land cover classification map at 10 m/pixel resolution for 11 classes (including cropland).\cite{worldcover-manual} A large number of input features were extracted from Sentinel-2 multispectral, Sentinel-1 synthetic aperture radar, and several other Earth observations datasets (similar to the features extracted for the Copernicus Land Cover map described previously), in addition to localizing features such as the latitude/longitude position.
 These features were then used to train a CatBoost decision tree classifier, the outputs from which are post-processed using expert rules designed to reduce classification errors.
 The product validation report reported a precision score (user's accuracy) of $71.4\pm0.7\%$ and recall score (producer's accuracy) of $50.8\pm0.7\%$ for the cropland class in Africa and an overall accuracy of $73.6\pm0.2\%$ in Africa.\cite{worldcover-validation} WorldCover provides a v100 map for the year 2020 and a v200 map for the year 2021; we used v100 for year 2020, which most closely matches our reference data.
+We accessed the ESA WorldCover map using the following GEE asset: \texttt{ee.ImageCollection("ESA/WorldCover/v100")}.